joshuafleck/ex_ngrok/README.md

 ## Configuration

-You will need to set the following configuration variables in your `config/config.exs` file:
+The default configurations may be overriden by setting any of the following in your `config/config.exs` file:

 ```elixir
 config :ex_ngrok,